-While many artists claim to have a unique style, there are only a handful of artists whose work is instantly recognizable.
-One of these artists is Piet Parra.
+Piet Parra work is instantly recognizable.
+Many artists claim to have a unique style, there are only a handful of artists whose work is instantly recognizable.
 Pieter Janssen (aka Piet Parra) is a Dutch artist who is based in Amsterdam.
 He is most well-known for his post-pop imagery and curved designs.
 He is often compared to Keith Haring or Victor Moscoso.

 He is also well-known for his vibrant colors and hand-drawn letters; worlds are populated by surreal, hybrid characters.
 He quickly became a respected and eclectic artist around the globe.